AloriumTechnology/Arduino_Boards/README.md

 # Alorium Technology Arduino Boards

+This repository contains Arduino IDE configuration and other support files for Alorium Technology's Arduino-compatible FPGA development boards and modules.

 To get started with your Alorium board, please follow the steps in your board's Quick Start Guide:

 * [Hinj Quick Start Guide](https://www.aloriumtech.com/hinj-quickstart/)